 Pull-through braids are so popular lately and as soon as I tried one, I knew I found my new hairstyle.
 It’s quick and easy to do and a great alternative to my usual French braid.
-I love this braid style because it holds in my layers so much better than a straight braid.
+I love this braid technique because it holds in my layers so much better than a straight braid.
 So I can easily tuck them into a rubber band!

 I have a lot of hair, but it is really fine.
 So my shorter layers tend to slip out.
-I have to make sure my elastics are very secure before moving onto the next step.
+I have to make sure my elastics are very secure before moving on to the next step.
 This style also helps to create an illusion of more hair and volume, but I also recommend reading about how I get volume in my hair before I create the styles.

 Pull Through Braid Tutorial

 To make it easy for you, I made a YouTube video with a pull-through braid hair tutorial.
 If you’re a reader and need a written explanation, you can refer to the steps below!
 Please watch below and if you like it, subscribe to my channel!

 I like to start with clean hair.
 Although it is true that messy hair will help hold in your shorter layers.
 First I wash my hair, and then use leave-in conditioner.
 I try to let my hair air dry if I can, but if I’m short on time, I use blow-dry balm, then blow dry my hair.

 Pull Through Braid Tutorial Step 1: Tease Hair

 You’ll want volume at your roots, so start by back-brushing the hair around the crown of your head.
 Add dry shampoo for extra volume and texture.